Where is Brighton College Abu Dhabi?

 Please view our Fees Page for a full breakdown of the fees by year group.

 Our eight-acre campus has been designed to maximise the use of every available space.
 The College has 116 classrooms and a range of specialist teaching and learning spaces.

 The Sports Centre houses a large sports hall, an outdoor 25-metre shaded swimming pool and 'toddlers' pool, changing facilities and a modern fitness suite.
 Outside we have a full size 4G astro pitch and many dedicated shaded play areas zoned for different age pupils.

 Our Expressive and Creative Arts Wing houses a 600-seat theatre, large dance studio, drama studio and teaching spaces, four music classrooms, 12 music instrumental practice rooms, a recording studio, two very large art studios, photography dark room and a cutting-edge design centre incorporating modern product design equipment, such as a laser printer.

 Pupils have access to the main Dining Room which can seat 280 people and serves a range of hot and cold food at break.
 The 'bistro' dining room serves food to our youngest children with a child-friendly healthy menu.
 Older pupils also have access to two cafes serving salads, sandwiches and drinks.

 What is the organisational structure of the College?

-The College is led by the Head Master, and the Senior Leadership Team, who manage heads of departments, housemasters/ housemistresses and Year leaders, alongside an enthusiastic and talented team of teachers.
+The College is led by the Head Mistress, and the Senior Leadership Team, who manage heads of departments, housemasters/ housemistresses and Year leaders, alongside an enthusiastic and talented team of teachers.